 Whether you’re covered by individual health care insurance or an employer-sponsored insurance plan, health insurance premiums are rising faster than wages or inflation.
-If you haven’t noticed the pinch yet, chances are you will.
+If you haven’t noticed the pinch yet, chances are you will and you will need to know how to control health care costs.
 Perhaps you’ll see an increase in your monthly premium or you’ll be asked by your boss to contribute a bigger percentage toward the plan.
 If actual out-of-pocket costs don’t increase, you may find your benefits reduced.
 In a worst-case scenario, you might be one of the millions of workers whose employers plan to drop health insurance coverage altogether, as forecast by a recent McKinsey and Company survey.

 - Instead of paying for an office visit, take advantage of free and low-cost screening services, vaccinations and evaluations offered at local health fairs, health care facilities and pharmacies.